seangoogoo/simple-mega-menu/readme.md

 ## Changelog

+### Release 0.1.3
+  - Fix block not loading in the editor while plugin loaded in a theme that is not a child theme
+  - Fix deprecated use of mb_convert_encoding() function

 ### Release 0.1.2
   - Added support for 100% width mega menu items relative to a parent element using the 'relative' property